Carton House: House as film set

 The house was used as a film location by many film-makers and broadcasters.
 Two of the films made there were Stanley Kubrick's Barry Lyndon in 1975 and The Big Red One in 1980.
 They starred Ryan O'Neal (as an 18th-century Irish adventurer, with a soundtrack by The Chieftains) and Lee Marvin respectively.
 The film Leap Year, starring Amy Adams, Matthew Goode, and Adam Scott, shot some scenes at Carton during 2009.

 Director Blake Edwards and wife actress, Julie Andrews, lived in Carton House over the summer and autumn of 1969 while filming the movie Darling Lili (1970).
-Rock Hudson, Andrews costar also lived on the grounds during filming.
+Rock Hudson, Andrews' co-star also lived on the grounds during filming.
 The actual house was used in the movie in several interior and exterior scenes.

-More recently, Carton House was used as a prime location for the filming of the Irish drama Love/Hate.
+In the early 21st century, Carton House was used as a filming location for the Irish drama Love/Hate.

-Conversion into a hotel with golf courses
+Conversion into resort

 In 2000, Carton was redeveloped as a "premier golf resort and hotel", an action condemned by heritage groups, including An Taisce, and criticised in Seanad Éireann (the Irish Senate) by Senator David Norris.
 A hotel was added to the main house, altering it drastically, while the estate's eighteenth-century grounds were converted into two golf courses.